Inedo/inedo-docs/ProGet/docker/private-registries.md

 ### Connectors

-As of ProGet v5.1, docker feeds support [connectors](/docs/proget/core-concepts/feeds/connectors) to other docker registries.
+As of ProGet v5.1, Docker feeds support [connectors](/docs/proget/core-concepts/feeds/connectors) to other docker registries.
+These connectors work a little differently than other connectors in ProGet.
+See [Docker connectors](connectors) for details.

 ## Private Registry Limitations {#limitations data-title="Private Registry Limitations"}